Codecademy/docs/content/general/concepts/programming-optimization/programming-optimization.md

 - videos
 - downloading of any resources required by the application, etc.

-A few of the techniques that can be applied optimize the programming on the client side could be:
+A few of the techniques that can be applied to optimize the programming on the client side could be:
 - caching and content delivery networks
 - bundle and minification
 - image usage